 For the last three years a group of us have been volunteering our time to support the mental health of young people and adults.
-We have built a free to access online resource which you can find at my-mentalhealth.org.uk We also travel to schools and organisations around the UK to run wellbeing workshops and share our stories of living with mental health problems.
+We have built a free to access online resource which you can find at my-mentalhealth.org.uk We also run wellbeing workshops, support groups, and travel to schools and organisations around the UK to share our stories of living with mental health problems.

 When 1 in 10 children and young people aged 5 - 16 suffer from a diagnosable mental health disorder (that is around three children in every class) we can see that more support should be available.